Serapeum of Alexandria

-Dedicated to Serapis and built by Ptolemy III, the temple of Serapeum is one of the several religious centers in Alexandria.
-Destroyed by the Romans in 391, a few of the original pieces are left on the site such as the Pompey’s Pillar, which is surrounded by two big sphinxes.
-In the past the temple was also one of the most important annexes of the Great Library of Alexandria.
+Dedicated to Serapis and built by Ptolemy III, the temple of Serapeum is one of several religious centres in Alexandria.
+While it was mostly destroyed by the Romans in 391 CE, a few of the original pieces are left on the site such as Pompey’s Pillar, which is framed by two large sphinxes.
+In the past, the temple was also one of the most important annexes of the Great Library of Alexandria.
 The Serapeum is definitely worth a visit due to its historical importance and the beautiful location.